CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/songtrack/songtrack_copy.md

 You can switch between showing and hiding each of these from the right-click menu in the ruler header.

-<span style="color: red">\* Tempo and beat are hidden by default.
-Set to display if you want to change them in the middle of a song.</span>

 ![setting](images/songtrack_copy_1.png)

 ## Tempo Setting